awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 {
   "eventType": "SHUTDOWN",
-  "shutdownReason": "reason for shutdown", "deadlineMs": "time remaining in milliseconds"
+  "shutdownReason": "reason for shutdown", "deadlineMs": "the time and date that the function times out in Unix time milliseconds" }
-}
 ```